 On the inside, just like the Note 4, it's packing a 2.7GHz quad-core processor, along with 3GB of RAM and 32GB or 64GB of storage.
 It also has a 16MP rear-facing camera with OIS, HDR and an 8x digital zoom.
 The flexible AMOLED display is a full QHD resolution, with an additional 160 pixels in the horizontal direction for the curved portion of the display.

-The Note Edge will be available around the world, including direct availability from AT&T, Verizon, T-Mobile and Sprint in the U.S.
+The Note Edge is available from carriers and retailers around the world, including direct availability from AT&T, Verizon, T-Mobile and Sprint in the U.S.